Anisha4020/Customer-Churn-Dashboard/README.md

 The **Customer Churn Analytics Dashboard** is a visually engaging Power BI report created to help understand why customers leave, identify high-risk segments, and uncover key behavioral patterns.
 It enables data-driven decision-making for improving customer retention, optimizing contracts, and enhancing revenue stability.

-3️⃣ Tech Stack
-The dashboard was built using the following tools and technologies:
-📊 Power BI Desktop– Primary platform for building interactive dashboards 📂 Power Query– Used for data cleaning, transformation, and preparation 🧠 DAX (Data Analysis Expressions)– For calculated measures such as churn rate, KPIs, and averages
+3️⃣ Tech Stack : The dashboard was built using the following tools and technologies 📊 Power BI Desktop– Primary platform for building interactive dashboards 📂 Power Query– Used for data cleaning, transformation, and preparation 🧠 DAX (Data Analysis Expressions)– For calculated measures such as churn rate, KPIs, and averages